rajgoel/course-scientific-programming/03-lecture/slides.md

 ---

-[Templates](https://en.wikipedia.org/wiki/Template_(C%2B%2B)) can be used to allow functions operate with generic types.
+[Templates](https://en.wikipedia.org/wiki/Template_(C%2B%2B)) can be used to allow functions to operate with generic types.

 ```cpp
 #include <concepts>